zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 that can be either positive or negative, depending on the initial and final states of the system.

 Classical electrodynamics represents matter by a charge distribution that behaves a certain way.
-In particular, if we consider an atom or a small molecule, to a good approximation, light-matter interaction is limited to the displacement of the electron cloud relative to the nuclei, which is characterized by the induced dipole moment
+In particular, if we consider an atom or a small molecule, to a good approximation, light-matter interaction is limited to the displacement of the electron cloud relative to the center of mass of the molecule, which is characterized by the induced dipole moment

 $$ \tag{19.4}
 	\bm{p}(V, \omega) =